Master the squat with our ultimate guide! Learn the right techniques to boost your strength and prevent injury. Discover the secrets now!

 Statistics on Squat Related Injuries:

-- According to the American Academy of Orthopaedic Surgeons (AAOS), more than 25,000 people suffer from knee injuries related to squatting exercises each year in the United States alone.
+- Knee Injuries: According to the American Academy of Orthopaedic Surgeons (AAOS), more than 25,000 people in the United States suffer from knee injuries related to squatting exercises each year.
+This alarming statistic highlights how common these injuries are, especially among those who may not be using the correct form or are unaware of their limitations.

-- A study published in the Orthopaedic Journal of Sports Medicine found that 62% of gym-goers admitted to experiencing knee pain during or after squatting exercises, with improper form cited as a contributing factor in many cases.
+- Prevalence of Knee Pain: A study published in the Orthopaedic Journal of Sports Medicine revealed that 62% of gym-goers reported experiencing knee pain either during or after performing squats.
+The study found that improper form was a significant contributing factor to this discomfort, indicating that poor technique is often at the root of these issues.

 Now that we understand the risks associated with poor squat form, let’s delve into the right way to squat.